Negroni Cocktail Recipe

 If you’ve already fallen in love with the Cold Brew Negroni I shared on my coffee blog (a cheeky little caffeine-kissed twist on the original!), then you have to meet the classic that started it all.
 This recipe is a celebration of balance: bitter Campari, herbal gin, and sweet vermouth—each playing its part without stealing the spotlight.
 Whether you’re mixing one for aperitivo hour, dinner party vibes, or a quiet evening on the couch with a good book, the Negroni fits right in.

 Oh, and let’s talk ice!
-If you can get your hands on a large cocktail ice cube, do it—it melts slower and keeps your drink chilled without diluting those gorgeous flavors too fast.
+If you can get your hands on a large cocktail ice cube, do so—it melts more slowly and keeps your drink chilled without diluting those gorgeous flavors too quickly.
 But don’t worry if you only have smaller cubes (like I did when I shot this recipe)—just sip a little quicker.
 Or a lot quicker.
 (Kidding… kind of 😄)

 🥘 Ingredients